WHY DO KIDS LASH OUT?

 - They don’t want to be hitting you, or hurting you, even if it seems very much like they do.

 - Although they may look angry, they are likely feeling afraid and threatened.

 Here’s what can happen …

 It might have been a major “traumatic” event in which our child’s survival was threatened, for example, a difficult birth, a stay in NICU, surgery, physical or sexual abuse, or being in an accident.

-Or, it could have been any stressful event that was experienced by our child as a threat to their sense of safety, such as, being startled by a loud noise, separation from a parent, being physically restrained, being hit by another child, being yelled at, or witnessing parents arguing.
+Or, it could have been an event that our child experienced as a threat to their sense of safety, such as, a fall, a loud noise, separation from a parent, being physically restrained, being hit by another child, being yelled at, or witnessing parents arguing.

 In less that one tenth of a second, the amygdala, in the limbic system of the brain, perceives a threat in the current situation, and sets in motion a cascade of hormonal and physiological changes.